What is the meaning of Hyporexia?

 - Having a disease associated with the cardiovascular system, with cardiac muscle depletion.

-- Chronic intoxication due to excessive intake of drugs, kidney failure, overdose of vitamin D in babies, contributions of toxic substances in the case of metabolic diseases, radiotherapy.
+- Chronic intoxication due to excessive intake of drugs, kidney failure, an overdose of vitamin D in babies, contributions of toxic substances in the case of metabolic diseases, radiotherapy.

 - Endocrine disorders as changes in the activity of the endocrine glands.

 - Reasons associated with the child’s family environment, which cause the child not to want to eat.

 In the case of older adults:

-- Hyporexia can be caused by a psychological problem, such as depression and anxiety .
+- Hyporexia can be caused by psychological problems, such as depression and anxiety.

 - It may be of a social nature due to isolation or distance from the environment where they have remained throughout their lives.

 And it can also be the manifestation of a symptom of a disease such as: